How Trauma Impacts the Heart: The Mind-Body Connection You Can’t Ignore

 Why This Matters

 If you’ve struggled with unexplained chest tightness, racing heart, or anxiety that seems “stuck in your body,” it’s not weakness — it’s your survival system doing its best to protect you.
-By addressing trauma at the root, you not only heal emotionally but also safeguard your heart.
+By addressing trauma at the root, you not only heal emotionally but can support stress regulation that impacts the heart.

 Call to Action